 Steele Law: Expert planning lawyers

-Planning law focusses on the regulation of ‘Development’ which in this context refers to the use of land for a particular purpose.
+Planning law focuses on the regulation of "Development" which in this context refers to the use of land for a particular purpose.
 For example, the construction of a new building or the use of an existing building on land can constitute development.
 In NSW, most development requires approval under the Environmental Planning and Assessment Act 1979 (EPA Act).
-This approval is referred to as a ‘development consent’.
+This approval is referred to as a "development consent".

 Depending on the nature and scale of particular development, development consent may be granted by the relevant local council, an independent specialist planning approval body, or by the Minister for Planning.

 Some development, which complies with certain pre-determined criteria (known as "development standards"), can proceed without consent at all (in the case of ‘exempt development’) or under a streamlined approval process in accordance a "Complying Development Certificate" granted by a local council or a private certifier (in the case of "Complying Development").